 1. Apply Online

-The easiest way you can apply is through the lender's website online, where you will be asked to fill out an online form, which is usually to identify the person who is making the application.
+The easiest way you can apply for long term loans online is through the lender's website, where you will be asked to fill out an online form, which is usually to identify the person who is making the application.

 What information will I need to provide when I apply?

 - Residential status

 - Employment status

 - How often you're paid